 A deep drilling program began in 1993 in the Turquoise Ridge area.
 Planning and engineering for a new underground mine was completed in 1995.
 By mid-1998, a production shaft was completed at a depth of 555 meters below the surface.
 In February 2000, mining was suspended at the Getchell Main underground mine.
 Drilling continued on the Turquoise Ridge and North Zone deposits, but due to depressed gold prices, the entire property was shut down in February 2002.
-Production resumed in February 2003.
-As a result of operational and safety issues, Getchell Underground was placed on care and maintenance in April 2008.
+Production resumed in

+February 2003.
+Getchell Underground was placed on care and maintenance in April 2008.
 Full closure of the Getchell Underground mine occurred in the summer of 2009.